 Where to Go

 The entire country is open for business this time of year.
 This is a great month to head to Patagonia before the crowds.
-In addition to Torres del Paine, you could take a road-trip along the Carreterra Austral.
+In addition to Torres del Paine, you could take a road trip along the Carretera Austral.
 This is a route in northern Patagonia that is relatively unknown to anyone outside of the continent.
-Attracting both drivers and road cyclists, this quintessential Patagonia route is a whopping 769 miles long (1,240 km) from Puerto Montt to Villa O’Higgins on a partially-paved, yet otherwise dirt-and-gravel road through lakes, jungles, glaciers, hot springs, snow-capped peaks, and wide open valleys.
-You can visit Queulat National Park and the Hanging Glacier for a chance to see a stunning part of Patagonia that is rarely visited by tourists.
+Attracting both drivers and road cyclists, this quintessential Patagonia route is a whopping 769 miles long (1,240 km) from Puerto Montt to Villa O'Higgins on a partially-paved, yet otherwise dirt-and-gravel road through lakes, jungles, glaciers, hot springs, snowcapped peaks, and wide-open valleys.
+You can visit Queulat National Park and the Hanging Glacier for a chance to see a stunning part of Patagonia that is rarely visited by foreigners.

-Further north in the central valley, this is a pretty time to visit the wine valleys of Chile for Mediterranean-like weather and beautiful scenery.
-Santiago's attractions will be less crowded, and the desert, and Elqui Valley as well as beach towns sprinkled along the northern coastline.
+Farther north in the central valley, this is a pretty time to visit the wine valleys of Chile for Mediterranean-like weather and beautiful scenery.
+Santiago's attractions will be less crowded, as will the desert, Elqui Valley, and the beach towns sprinkled along the northern coastline.

 Plan your trip to Chile